 In today’s Advanced Analytic landscape we often hear about the mythical Data Scientist that can cure all our problems and unearth value hidden deep in our data.
 He/she needs to know Math and Statistics, be able to Hack, and have deep Domain knowledge about a given problem.
 Drew Conway famously put together a Venn Diagram to show you what I mean.
 Yet, I always found this Venn Diagram a bit lacking for the softer skills.
 Sure you need to know all those hard skills, but what about having the ability to effectively communicate your results?
 You have yet another language to learn young (or old) Data Scientist!
-It’s public speaking!

 It appears that recruiters are searching for those communcation skills as well:

 However, the difference between a good Data Scientist and a GREAT Data Scientist is often not found in their technical ability or their amazing mathematical genius.
 Data Science exists to provide a service to business and business is run by people.
 If Data Scientists cannot comfortably communicate with their non-expert colleagues and bosses, then their effectiveness is greatly reduced.
 They need to communicate easily with people, to understand, to interpret, to translate.

 One of the best things I ever did for my career was to take public speaking classes.
 Before those classes I used to only speak to other engineers.
 When I typically started off a conversation with them I would say, “I used a c value of 0.95 for that section of impervious cover.”
 They’d nod their heads and understand what I said perfectly.
 A non-technical person would be scratching their heads wondering if I was speaking in a strange language.